It’s your Camino

 For the pronunciation of ducha, check albergues.

-Make sure you don’t miss any posts by subscribing for free here.
-That way, when a new post is out, you will get it in your inbox.
-And you’ll get exclusive content too.
+Make sure you don’t miss any posts or announcements by subscribing for free here.
+You’ll receive a free Spanish vocabulary guide with your first Spanish words + cultural tips.
+And… you’ll get access to exclusive content too.

 ¡Buen Camino!